awsdocs/aws-snowball-developer-guide/doc_source/create-job.md

 1. On the **Give job details** page, provide the details for your job, including a name, region, and at least one bucket\.
 **Important**
-With a AWS Snowball Edge appliance, all jobs can use the compute functionality in regions where Lambda is supported\.
+With an AWS Snowball Edge appliance, all jobs can use the compute functionality in regions where Lambda is supported\.
 How the compute functionality is implemented in AWS Snowball jobs is specific to Snowball—the functionality can differ significantly from how Lambda works in the cloud\.
 Before creating your first compute job, we recommend that you familiarize yourself with how AWS Lambda powered by AWS Greengrass works\.
 For more information, see [Using AWS Lambda with an AWS Snowball Edge](using-lambda.md)\.

 1. Choose **Next**\.